pixelmatix/aurora/README.md

 Aurora
 ======

+Aurora is a beautiful, dynamic art display.
+It's controllable, customizable, and extendable, allowing you to display your own animations and messages.

-Aurora is a bright and aesthetically-pleasing display, driven by 1,024 RGB LEDS behind a diffusion screen.
+Aurora is driven by 1,024 bright RGB LEDS behind a diffusion screen.
 It's built using the [SmartMatrix SD Shield] and a 32x32 RGB LED matrix.

 Features